This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 And sadly, Egg Creams and Classic Black & White ice cream sodas seem to have disappeared from popularity along with the fountains and the soda jerks who crafted them.
 The Brooklyn Egg Cream and Classic Black & White ice cream soda were a singular indulgence.
 Egg Creams and Classic Black & Whites were built by hand and entirely opulent.
 The frothy head resembled a third-grade science experiment, lustrous and overflowing the glass.
 They took time to eat.

-Ingredients for Brooklyn Egg Creams and Classic Black & Whites
+Brooklyn Egg Creams and Classic Black & Whites

 - 3 to 4 tablespoons chocolate syrup such as Hershey's